lsst-sqre/sqr-037/index.rst

 SQuaRE should focus security efforts on closing known vulnerabilities and defending against attackers doing mass vulnerability scans or using off-the-shelf exploit toolkits.
 Within that framework, the security gaps that pose the highest risk are:

-- :ref:`Security patching and upgrades of application and infrastructure <gap-patching>`
+- :ref:`Kubernetes hardening <gap-kubernetes>`
 - :ref:`Security logging and alerting <gap-logging-alerting>`

 The top recommendations for improving SQuaRE's security posture are:

-- Automate or regularly schedule patching and upgrades of critical services
+- Create a Google Cloud Identity domain with mandatory two-factor authentication for access to SQuaRE services running at Google
+- Apply all of the Kubernetes cluster hardening measures recommended by Google
+- Research and apply Kubernetes best practices for service configuration
 - Consolidate application hosting environments
 - Ingest security logs from cloud hosting providers
 - Define normal administrative activity and begin alerting on unexpected privileged actions
 - Require two-factor authentication for administrative access to cloud hosting providers
-- Create a Google Cloud Identity domain with mandatory two-factor authentication for access to SQuaRE services running at Google
+- Automate or regularly schedule patching and upgrades of SQuaRE services

 See :ref:`Accepted Risks <accepted-risks>` for discussion of apparent security risks that should not be a focus of time or resources.
 See :ref:`Glossary <glossary>` for some possibly-unfamiliar security terms.